 This way, your creation remains both eye-catching and weather-resistant, ensuring long-lasting beauty in your garden.

-10. Metal Eye Art Ideas
+10. Metal Eye Sculpture Ideas

 Eye sculptures add an intriguing focal point to any garden.
 Start with a metal frame shaped like an eye.
 Embellish with recycled gears or washers for the iris, and rust-proof paint for detail.